RULES OF THE SOCIETY

 Procedure at Meetings of Members

-9.17 Any properly constituted Meeting may adjourn to such place, time, and day within thirty days as the Members present direct, and may continue any such adjournment from time to time.
-No business shall be transacted at any adjourned Meeting which could not have been transacted at the Meeting from which the adjournment took place, and the same notice shall be given of any Meeting adjourned for more than fourteen days, as is required in the case of an original Meeting.
+9.17 Any properly constituted Meeting may adjourn to such place, time, and day within 30 days as the Members present direct and may continue any such adjournment from time to time.
+No business shall be transacted at any adjourned Meeting which could not have been transacted at the Meeting from which the adjournment took place, and the same notice shall be given of any Meeting adjourned for more than 14 days, as is required in the case of an original Meeting.

 9.18 Standing Orders for the conduct of Meetings of Members, and for the closure of business may be made by the Board, and subject to any Resolution passed at an Ordinary Meeting of Members such Standing Orders shall be binding on all Members and their representatives.